 In a parallel life she has campaigned on climate change for many years and has recently co-founded The Climate Brief, a small organisation committed to climate communications for local politicians.
 She lives in Bristol.

-Frances has over 20 years’ experience in the not-for-profit sector focusing on leadership, strategy and communications.
-She has worked in the UK, Eswatini (formerly Swaziland) and Afghanistan.
+Frances is the Chief Executive of ActionAid UK.
+She has over 20 years’ experience in the not-for-profit sector and has worked in the UK, Eswatini (formerly Swaziland) and Afghanistan.
 Her career reflects a passion for the promotion of access and inclusion for marginalised and disadvantaged groups, especially women and girls.
-In 2019, she joined CARE International UK as Executive Director for Programmes & Policy, following four years as Chief Executive of Amref Health Africa since 2015.
+Previously, Frances worked with CARE International UK as Executive Director for Programmes & Policy, following four years as Chief Executive of Amref Health Africa since 2015.
 Since March 2018 she has Co-Chaired the UK NGO sector working group on Leadership and Culture for Safeguarding.

 Myles has a background in development and diplomacy.
 He was UK representative on the Board of the World Bank, British Ambassador to Ethiopia and the African Union, and Head of Secretariat to the Commission for Africa.
 He has extensive Board experience, for example as Chair of CONCERN UK and One World Media.
 Among other things, he is now Visiting Professorat King’s College London and has written extensively on Africa, aid and development, including his book ‘Aid and Development: A Brief Introduction’.